Have a question about our school?

-Kyle is the Operations Specialist of AoPS Academy.
-Joined AoPS full-time in 2012, Kyle is a co-author of the Beast Academy books for students in grades 2-5.
+Kyle is the West Regional Director of AoPS Academy.
 In 2009, he earned dual BS degrees in mathematics and biology as a Dean's Scholar at the University of Texas at Austin.
-After graduating, he joined Teach For America (TFA) to help close the achievement gap in low-income communities.
-As part of the TFA corps, he worked in rural New Mexico, where he taught sixth- and eight-grade math, earning honors for achieving the highest one-year gains in the state.
+After graduating, he joined Teach For America and taught 6th- and 8th-grade math in beautiful Navajo, New Mexico.
+Kyle joined AoPS full-time in 2012 and spent many great years as a co-author of the Beast Academy books before transitioning to the AoPS Academy team.
 He enjoys dancing poorly, and as a matter of principle will only buy prime rib if the number of ribs is actually prime.

-Kelly is the National Language Arts Director of AoPS Academy, and she considers herself lucky to have been a part of the Morrisville Academy since it opened its doors in 2014.
-In a past life, Kelly was a public school teacher and a private tutor.
-She is a licensed reading specialist and language arts instructor, spanning all grade levels from kindergarten through high school.
-Kelly holds a bachelor's degree in education from Penn State University and a master's degree from University of North Carolina at Chapel Hill.
+Kelly is the East Regional Director of AoPS Academy.
+In 2014, Kelly became the Language Arts Director at the inaugural AoPS Academy campus in Morrisville, North Carolina.
+She went on to manage the language arts program nationally prior to taking on her current role of overseeing the campuses in the eastern half of the country.
+In a past life, Kelly was a public school teacher.
+She is a licensed reading specialist and language arts teacher, spanning all grade levels from kindergarten through high school.
+Kelly holds a bachelor's degree in education from Penn State and a master's degree from UNC Chapel Hill.
 When she has time on her hands, Kelly runs a lot, reads a lot, and hangs out with her two kids, objectively the coolest kids on the block.

 Chris is the Procurement Administrator for AoPS Academy.
-She joined the Morrisville, North Carolina campus in 2014 and has since made her third (and hopefully last!) cross-country move to settle in sunny San Diego.
-Chris holds a degree in paralegal studies, has two beautiful daughters, and loves horror flicks.
+She joined the Morrisville, North Carolina campus in 2015 and now works at headquarters in sunny San Diego.
+Chris understands the value of the opportunities that AoPS Academy offers for students, having worked in the public school system for close to a decade.
+Besides making sure that everything at AoPS Academy works right, Chris holds a degree in paralegal studies, has two beautiful daughters, and loves watching horror movies.

-Yating Liu is the National Operations Director of AoPS Academy.
-He is the designer or significant contributor of seven AoPS Academy courses.
+Yating Liu is the Director of Business Development for AoPS Academy.
+He was the designer or significant contributor of seven AoPS Academy courses and was formerly in charge of AoPS Academy operations.
 Yating earned his BS in math from Peking University and his MS in math and PhD in math education from Ohio State.
 Before joining AoPS, he was one of the youngest tenure track faculty and doctoral advisors at Old Dominion University.
 Yating was a one-time champion in China's national level math competition and a two-time champion in provincial level physics competitions by the age of fifteen—the same year that he received an entrance exam waiver for any university in the nation.
 In his free time, Yating enjoys hiking, playing ping pong, and swimming.

-Tasha is the Director of Teacher Training and Development of AoPS Academy.
+Tasha is the Director of Teacher Development for AoPS Academy.
 In 2009, Tasha graduated with a math degree from Arizona State, where Barack Obama gave her commencement address.
 After college, she joined Teach For America and taught Algebra I and Algebra Readiness for two years at Willow Glen High School in San Jose, CA. She then moved to Oakland, CA to teach Precalculus and AP Calculus at KIPP King Collegiate High School, where she also served as Math Department Chair.
 In 2014, Tasha joined AoPS, where she has worn many hats.
-Now, she could not be more excited to be back in the classroom.
+Now, she could not be more excited to be back in the classroom and working with teachers!
 In her spare time, Tasha enjoys exploring San Diego with her friends, running and doing yoga by the beach, and cuddling with her adorable cat Eli.